Category Archives: DANCING IN THE CABBAGE PATCH

 PRACTICE HOUSE/MODEL HOME/COUNTRY COTTAGE

 Another piece of the effort to promote the “Gospel of the Clean Plate” was the industrial training that young women received at Practice House, the home economics training center at the School.
-Practice House, also called Model Home and Country Cottage was built with funds that were donated to the School by the New York Auxilliary of the Southern Industrial Educational Association.
+Practice House, also called Model Home and Country Cottage, was built with funds that were donated to the School by the New York Auxiliary of the Southern Industrial Educational Association.
 The donation was a testimony to their very active woman NYC President, Mrs. Algernon S. Sullivan.
 Mrs. Sullivan was a generous supporter of Pine Mountain Settlement School.
-The Algernon Sydney Sullivan Award is well known in academic circles for its high minded ideals.
-For example : the Algernon Sydney Sullivan Award is presented to undergraduate seniors at colleges on vote of the faculty for an individual who “exhibits Sullivan’s ideals of heart, mind, and conduct as evidenced by a spirit of love for and helpfulness to others, who ‘excels in high ideals of living, in fine spiritual qualities, and in generous and unselfish service to others.’ ” [Wikipedia]
+The Algernon Sydney Sullivan Award is well known in academic circles for its high-minded ideals.
+For example: the Algernon Sydney Sullivan Award is presented to undergraduate seniors at colleges on vote of the faculty for an individual who “exhibits Sullivan’s ideals of heart, mind, and conduct as evidenced by a spirit of love for and helpfulness to others, who ‘excels in high ideals of living, in fine spiritual qualities, and in generous and unselfish service to others.’ ” [Wikipedia]

 Practice House/Country Cottage was just that, a place to practice frugality and attention to good housekeeping, gardening, cooking, budgeting, and other household skills.
-These were the skills that made the difference during war-time.
+These were the skills that made the difference during wartime.

-Evelyn Wells in her gathered letters and history of the School describes the Practice House in this manner:
+Evelyn Wells, in her gathered letters and history of the School, describes the Practice House in this manner:

 “Our Country Cottage aimed to show them [the girls at Pine Mountain] what was good about their own methods, and to introduce to them others that they badly needed to learn.
 Some ideas with which we started had to be abandoned, such as well with water running by gravity to the kitchen sink because we could not strike water …”

-Cornelia Walker, a Cornell graduate, and our Domestic Science teacher in 1922-1923, was the first hostess.
+Cornelia Walker, a Cornell graduate and our Domestic Science teacher in 1922-1923, was the first hostess.
 There followed Mrs. Seidlinger, Mary WorkAnnette Van Bezey, and in 1926, Marguerite Emerson.
 During Mrs. Emerson’s regime, the name was changed from the Model Home to the Country Cottage.

 No attempt is here made to estimate what this building has meant to the groups of girls who three at a time have spent six weeks in the Country Cottage, cooking, living on a carefully worked out budget, caring for the cow and selling its milk, and entertaining, under the guidance of the housemother.
 The garden was also important, and a summer worker has usually (and with varying degrees of success) canned its produce for the family’s winter consumption.